-The Jerald and Virginia Bachman Fellowship provides support for a graduate student in one of the University of Michigan social science departments (e.g. Psychology, Sociology, Political Science, Economics) and the School of Social Work and the School of Education to examine patterns and changes in the lifestyles and values of American youth and young adults, working with faculty and staff of the Monitoring the Future (MTF) project, and using data from MTF.
+The Jerald and Virginia Bachman Fellowship provides support for a graduate student in one of the University of Michigan LSA social science departments (e.g. Psychology, Sociology, Political Science, Economics) or the Schools of Social Work, Education, Public Health, or Public Policy to examine patterns and changes in the lifestyles and values of American youth and young adults, working with faculty and staff of the Monitoring the Future (MTF) project, and using data from MTF.

 MTF is a rich source of data based on large, annual, nationally representative surveys of 8th, 10th, and 12th grade students, as well as graduates followed into young- and mid-adulthood.
 The study was originally conceived by Jerald Bachman to measure a wide range of attitudes and behaviors, and to sort out changes linked to aging/maturation versus overall secular trends across wide age ranges.
 Eventually Bachman and his collaborator Lloyd Johnston were able to secure funding from the National Institute on Drug Abuse, which has supported the study continuously beginning with its first data collection in 1975.
 This ISR Sampler story explores the origins of the MTF.

 Consistent with this funding, the study is widely recognized (indeed, often called a “gold standard”) for its reporting and analyses of data on substance use and related attitudes and behaviors.
-But the range of measures is far broader than that, including self-concepts, plans and aspirations, and views on a host of social issues.
+But the range of measures is far broader than that, including self-concepts, values, attitudes, plans, aspirations, and views on a host of social issues.
 Many of these areas of data have yet to be analyzed extensively; this fellowship is intended to encourage and facilitate such analyses.

-There have been dramatic changes in many of the areas measured by MTF, including racial attitudes, attitudes about sex roles, preferences about marriage and the sharing of responsibilities between spouses, views about the U.S. military and military service, and views about the environment, to name only a few.
+There have been dramatic changes in many of the areas measured by MTF, including racial attitudes, attitudes about sex roles, preferences about marriage and the sharing of responsibilities between spouses, possible military enlistment, views about the uses of U.S. military force, and views about the environment, to name only a few.
 Applicants are encouraged to examine the range of available measures and propose analyses to shed light on one or more of the areas (question wordings and response distributions for the 2012 survey of 12th grade students are available here, or this is the entire list of variables).
 Analyses could also make use of the MTF cohort-sequential design which follows high school seniors into adulthood with repeated surveys first at two-year intervals and later at five-year intervals.

 Support for file building and access to panel data can be arranged.
-Professor Bachman and other principal investigators may be available for assistance.
+Professor Bachman and other principal investigators can be available for assistance.

 Form and Scope of Award

-The Bachman Research Fellowship Fund will provide a $5,000 grant to one graduate student from the University of Michigan annually.
+The Bachman Research Fellowship Fund will provide an $8,000 grant to one graduate student from the University of Michigan annually.
 The Bachman Award is flexible, but we anticipate that the recipient will use the money largely for salary support.
 Awards are intended for use within one year, but may be extended upon request for an additional six months.

 Applicants must be graduate students at the University of Michigan.